Best things to do in Chinatown SF

 There are a multitude of flavors to choose from: including both traditional green and black tea, as well as more specialty flavors, like winter melon sugar, which come in a 1 pound block.
 Red Blossom is staffed with knowledgeable salespeople, and the whole experience is an educational and relaxing way to experience something authentically Chinese while looking for things to do in Chinatown SF.

-A truly San Franciscan experience, Golden Gate Bakery is widely considered to make the best Egg custard tarts outside of China.
+A truly San Franciscan experience, local San Francisco Chinatown Bakeries are widely considered to make the best Egg custard tarts outside of China.
 Egg custard tarts, consisting of baked pastry shells with an egg custard filling, were introduced to Guangzhou by English and Portuguese traders and became a popular dim sum treat.
-Golden Gate Bakery sells them alongside other traditional baked goods from an unassuming storefront on Grant Street.
+Historically, the Golden Gate Bakery sells them alongside other traditional baked goods from an unassuming storefront on Grant Street.
 But don’t let the unassuming facade fool you — this store has been written up by Conde Nast and is a go-to spot for Chinese expatriates all over the Bay Area.
+Sadly, this iconic location has recently closed.
+But there are many other delicious options in Chinatown to try some tasty treats.

 5. Visit Tien Hau, the oldest Taoist temple in the U.S.